ctogle/modular/README.md

 Make an ensemble (Ctrl+E)

-Parse a .mcfg file by using the "Parse mcfg File" button.
-(Ctrl+M)

-	- There are some mcfgs used for testing in ./tests/gillespiemmcfgs
+Parse an mcfg file by using the "Parse mcfg File" button.
+(Ctrl+M) There are some mcfgs used for testing in ./tests/gillespiemmcfgs

 Run the ensemble using the "Run Ensemble" button.
 (Alt+R)